Chuck Woolery: Naturally Stoned

 Chuck Woolery: Naturally Stoned is an American reality television show that starred American game show host Chuck Woolery.
 Six episodes aired on Game Show Network (GSN) between June 15 and July 27, 2003.
 The series is centered around Woolery and his family, specifically his personal life and his work as host of GSN's original game show Lingo.
 The show placed strain on both Woolery's workload and his marriage, and was met with generally negative reception.

 Format

 The show focuses on the life of Chuck Woolery, at the time host of the Game Show Network (GSN) series Lingo.
 The series' title, "Naturally Stoned", is derived from a Billboard Top 40 song from 1968 by Woolery's former music group The Avant-Garde.
+The show uses the song in its opening credits.
 Each half-hour episode combines elements from Woolery's personal life and a behind-the-scenes look at Lingo.
 The show also introduces viewers to the Woolery family's new residence in Park City, Utah, having moved there from Los Angeles in August 2002.
 When discussing how the show is produced, Woolery explains, "There's no script.
 There's no beginning, there's no middle and there's no end.
 There's no plot.
 So when do you have enough?
 Never.
 It's the job that never ends."